-Health care and social assistance was the largest employment sector with 13,200 people, followed by agriculture, forestry and fishing with 8,500 people, representing 11 per cent of the region's workforce.
-Other important employment sectors in the region were education and training, public administration and safety, construction, and retail trade.
+Health care and social assistance was the largest employment sector with 14,000 people, followed by education and training with 8,800 people.
+Agriculture, forestry and fishing was the third largest employment sector with 8,500 people, representing 11 per cent of the region's workforce.
+Other important employment sectors in the region were public administration and safety; construction; and retail trade.

 Value of agricultural production

 The New England and North West region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($741 million), followed by cotton ($442 million) and wheat ($390 million).
-These commodities together contributed 56 per cent of the total value of agricultural production in the region.
-In 2015–16 the New England and North West region accounted for 100 per cent ($335,000) of the total value of the state's peanuts production.
+The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($687 million), followed by cotton ($650 million) and wheat ($482 million).
+These commodities together contributed 60 per cent of the total value of agricultural production in the region.
+In 2016–17 the New England and North West region accounted for 100 per cent ($1 million) of the total value of the state's peanuts production.

 Number and type of farms

 ABS data indicate that in 2015–16 there were 4,425 farms in the New England and North West region with an estimated value of agricultural operations of $40,000 or more.
 The region contains 17 per cent of all farm businesses in New South Wales.

 Number of farms, by industry classification, New England and North West region, 2015–16

 |Industry classification||New England and North West region ||New South Wales|

 |Number of farms||% of Region||Number of farms||Contribution of region to state total %|